-You’re getting much better at asking these questions.
-The difference between recourse and non-recourse has to do with which assets of yours a lender can take if you (the borrower) can’t repay a loan.
+The difference between recourse and nonrecourse has to do with which assets of yours a lender can take if you (the borrower) can’t repay a loan.
 Regardless of which type of loan you have, if you fail to pay off your loan, anything that was used as collateral on the loan can be taken by the lender.
 In the case of mortgages, this collateral would be the home you needed the loan for in the first place.
-The lender will seize the house, sell it, and pay off what you defaulted.
-The difference of what happens (if anything) after that separates recourse and non-recourse.
+The lender will seize the house, sell it and pay off what you defaulted on.
+The difference of what happens (if anything) after that separates recourse from nonrecourse.

-To start, non-recourse loans favor the borrower, because it assures the borrower only loses their collateral.
-This means if you fail to pay your mortgage, and the lender forecloses on your house, that’s all they can do.
-So, if they sell the house and don’t make their money back from the defaulted payment, it’s their loss; no legal action can be taken against you for those lost funds.
+To start, a nonrecourse bank loan favors the borrower because it assures the borrower loses only their collateral.
+This means that if you fail to pay your mortgage and the lender forecloses on your home, that’s all they can do.
+So, if the lender sells the house and doesn’t make their money back on the defaulted amount, it’s their loss; no legal action can be taken against you for those lost funds.

-A recourse loan favors the lender, because it allows them to pursue legal action even after the collateral (again, likely your home) has been seized.
-Remember how the lender can lose money after selling your foreclosed house with a non-recourse loan?
-Well, if it’s a recourse loan they can garnish your wages, or pursue legal action to levy your bank account to make up for the amount lost after selling your home.
+A recourse loan favors the lender because it allows them to pursue legal action even after the collateral (e.g., your home) has been seized.
+Remember how with a nonrecourse loan, the lender can lose money after selling your foreclosed house?
+Well, if it’s a recourse loan, the lender can garnish your wages or pursue legal action to levy your bank account to make up for the amount they lost after calculating the amount recouped from selling your home.

 How Do I Find Out if I Have a Recourse Loan?

 This depends on state law.
 Some states have specific nonrecourse provisions.
 However, this also depends on how a lender chooses to foreclose your property.
 It can be done in or outside of court (known as judicial or nonjudicial foreclosure), and the variables that happen from there get even more varied.